aws-samples/hyperledger-on-kubernetes/eks/README.md

 # Cleanup

 Cleanup your Hyperledger Fabric nodes.
 There are 'stop' scripts in each of the Parts.
+For example, Part1 - `fabric-main`
-The key component to delete is the Kubernetes Service, especially those that create ELBs or NLBs.
+- has a script called `stop-fabric.sh`, which will bring down all the Fabric pods.
+The key components to delete are the Kubernetes Services, especially those that create ELBs or NLBs.

 Delete the ec2-cmd-client CloudFormation stack, to remove your EFS and bastion EC2 instance.